School Science Lessons

 Effective live vaccines and drugs called coccidiostats are available.

-Coccidiosis may occur if the level of coccidiostat in the feed is too low, if the chickens are not eating enough, or if the coccidiostat is withdrawn too early before immunity has developed.
+Coccidiosis may occur if coccidiostat level in the feed is too low, or is withdrawn too early before immunity has developed or if the chickens not eating enough.

-Put a coccidiostat in the drinking water for 4 to 6 weeks, then watch the chickens carefully in case a lot of blood appears in the droppings, that means the disease has started again.
+Put a coccidiostat in the drinking water for 4 to 6 weeks and watch the chickens in case a lot of blood appears in the droppings, then the disease has started again.

 Marek's disease